Linuxfabrik/monitoring-plugins/check-plugins/cpu-usage/README.rst

 * ``soft_interrupts``: Continous counter.
 Number of software interrupts since boot.
 * ``steal``: %.
 Linux 2.6.11+; Percentage of time a virtual CPU waits for a real CPU while the hypervisor is servicing another virtual processor.
 * ``system``: %.
 Percent time spent in kernel space.
 System CPU time is the time spent running code in the Operating System kernel.
 * ``user``: %.
 Percent time spent in user space.
-User CPU time is the time spent on the processor running your program’s code (or code in libraries).
+User CPU time is the time spent on the processor running your program's code (or code in libraries).

 Credits, License